lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 * constraints on user interface and accessibility in deployment (ability to set keys, update software, etc.).

+Some of these constraints apply to the hardware of the device, others to all or part of a combination of hardware, firmware, and essential infrastructure (the "platform", e.g., in {{class-Fx}}) and its anticipated usage (e.g., in {{class-Ix}}).

 {{devclass}} defines a number of interesting classes ("class-N") of constrained nodes focusing on relevant combinations of